idfive/Developer-Documentation/docs/general/external_vendor/build-standards.md

 ### General

 - Use the [idfive Component Library](https://bitbucket.org/idfivellc/idfive-component-library/src/master/) as a starter for all frontend projects.
 This repo should be cloned, and used as the starter for all frontend components of a build.
-- This library utilizes [silc](https://silc.io/), the "Simple Intuitative Libray of Components" for [grids](https://github.com/nickrigby/silc-grid), [accordions](https://github.com/nickrigby/silc-accordion), [offcanvas elements](https://github.com/nickrigby/silc-offcanvas), [navigation](https://github.com/nickrigby/silc-nav) and a few other common items.
+- This library utilizes [silc](https://silc.io/), the "Simple Intuitative Library of Components" for [grids](https://github.com/nickrigby/silc-grid), [accordions](https://github.com/nickrigby/silc-accordion), and a few other common items.
 It is specifically a very bare bones framework, so that styles/etc do not need to be overridden.
 - idfive utilizes [fractal](https://fractal.build/) to stage static pages and components for QC/review.
 All functionality, components, and pages should be atomic as much as possible, for reuse as needed.
 - Webpack, included in the ICL, to be used for all code compiling.
 - All dependencies to be tracked in package.json, and included via NPM.
-More notes on [node.js preferences](/front-end/node).
+More notes on [Node.js preferences](/front-end/node).
+- A [.nvmrc](https://github.com/nvm-sh/nvm#nvmrc) file is present in the root ICL directory with the necessary version of Node.js to be used when working on the project.
+- Code should be well-documented/commented.
 - All code follows [RAMP](/front-end/ramp).

 ### Interactions

 - Whenever possible, we prefer CSS transforms, transitions, etc, be used rather than JS, for things like micro-interactions.

+### HTML

+- HTML should be [W3C-validated](https://validator.w3.org/) and use proper semantics where applicable.
+- Templates are written in [Twig](https://twig.symfony.com/) and compiled to standard HTML via Webpack.
+- Proper ARIA functionality is used to meet WCAG accessibility guidelines.
+- Components should include [config.json](https://fractal.build/guide/core-concepts/context-data.html) files to allow them to be easily imported and shared across other templates.

 ### JS

-- All theme JS should be written as Typescript, and compiled to es6 via webpack.
+- All theme JS should be written as [TypeScript](https://www.typescriptlang.org/), and compiled to stable, browser-compliant JS via Webpack.
-- For any complex filtering/SPA like functionality, we request to use [vue.js](https://vuejs.org/), over other frameworks.
+- For any complex filtering/SPA like functionality, we request to use [Vue.js](https://vuejs.org/), over other frameworks.
 - We prefer to keep other libraries to an absolute minimum, unless there are specific needs for one.
 - All JS written with atomic principles in mind.
 - Code samples of [idfive JS Preferences](/front-end/js).

 ### CSS

-- All CSS to be written as SCSS, and compiled via webpack.
+- All CSS to be written as SCSS, and compiled via Webpack.
 - All SCSS to be written using the [BEM methodology](http://getbem.com/introduction/).
 - All SCSS written with atomic principles in mind.
 - Code samples of [idfive CSS Preferences](/front-end/css).

 ### Acceptance standards

-- Provides fallback of full content for non JS users.
+- Provides fallback of full content for non-JS users.
 - Passes [WAVE](http://wave.webaim.org/) AA level testing.
 - Passes [W3C Validator](https://validator.w3.org/) testing.
-- Browser tested in latest 2 versions of chrome, safari and edge, on both mac and PC. ie11 fallback considerations a huge plus.
+- Browser tested in latest 2 versions of Chrome, Safari and Edge, on both Mac and PC.
+IE11 fallback considerations a huge plus.

 ## Backend